Drupal Tutorial Explained for Beginners

 1. Acquire Web Hosting

 Web hosting is a service that makes a website accessible on the Internet.
 By purchasing a hosting plan, you rent server resources to host the content of your website.
-Prices vary depending on the service provider and the type of hosting.
+Hosting prices vary depending on the service provider and the type of plans.

 It’s essential to pick the right hosting provider, as it will significantly affect your site’s performance.
 A web host should provide you with enough resources and features to meet your site’s needs.
 Other important factors include security measures, guaranteed uptime, and customer support.